blbadger/blbadger.github.io/puzzle-projects.md

 	'''
 ```

 It is helpful to know which positions on the puzzle we need to try numbers, and which positions are given.
-With a nested loop, we can make a list named ```python ls ``` of all coordinates of positions of to-be-found values as follows:
+With a nested loop, we can make a list named  `ls`  of all coordinates of positions of to-be-found values as follows:

 ```python
 	# make list of all positions to be determined